Evan looked across the

 remembered the prophecy and its mention of Satan, but he wasn't capable of

 believing in anything supernatural.
-Danny looked crazed enough to be
+Danny looked crazed enough to be tricked, so

-is inside your head.
-You will have to shoot him to get him out."
+head.
+You will have to shoot him to get him out.”

 Danny's